vinodkd/guts/book/01_size.md

 		end:
 		// SLOC : 9, Size : ?

 Now the true nature of _Iteration_ becomes obvious: `Iteration = if + goto`.
 The `if` sets up the conditions for iteration and the `goto` executes it.
 The `goto` is therefore the key ingredient in getting iteration to work.
-Its obvious that the `goto` adds to the complexity, but what is its impact on size?

-A `goto` merely connects one piece of code to the other.
-In one sense, each operation can be considered as hard-wired to _go to_ the next one; a `goto` operation is merely an explicit expression of that transfer of execution to another location than the next operation.
-If we were to model the machine executing program 3B (or any general computer, for that matter) it can be thought of executing this meta-program:

-		// meta program 1
-		1: read a specific location for the address of the next instruction to execute
-		2: execute it
-		3: if step 2 didnt set the next instruction to execute, autoincrement to next address in the same location
-		4: goto 1

-If the location in step 1 points to a `goto` operation, the machine would update that location in step 2 and loop back to step 1 and continue execution at wherever the `goto` sent it to.
-No new operations are added.
-However, a new "route" is added from one point in the code to another.
-In this sense the `goto` is like an `if` without a second branch of execution.
-Since no new blocks are added (other than its own, that is), it has unit height, but since a new (unconditional) branch is added, it has a width of 1, for a size of 1 sq unit.
-In formulas, now:

-		size(goto) = 1 sq unit   --(3)

-To use the marble run analogy, a `goto` block would connect the block that came before it with another block not directly below it.
-From this POV, all those pieces in the right of the picture of marble run pieces are good candiates.
-If we could imagine one of them looping back so as to connect with a block somewhere above it, we'd have an actual implementation of a `goto` as well.
-No new block other than the one providing the goto are added, so there's a net addition of 1.
-This, of course, is where the analogy breaks down a bit.
-In the real world, the goto block *does* need to take up space on the other end as well.
-Since that is not required in code, we will just imagine that the receiving block has infinite capacity to recieve goto connectors :)
+This is clearly NOT an unconditional goto, but it is also not the same as the `if_goto` from above.
+This is another variant where there are only 2 clear destinations to go to: the top of the loop and immediately outside it, i.e., to exit it.

 Back to program 3, however; for we were trying to determine the size of the loop.
 In general, the loop in program 3B could be written in template form as: